Why Write this Paper Crafting Blog?

-I decided to start this blog really because I am busy making lots of little Halloween cardboard houses to sell for the Head Start school we support for Christmas.
-I kept posting them on my “Green in Greenville” blog which is mostly about what I’ve done to make my home (and family member’s homes) more energy efficient.
-I am very serious about energy efficiency and conservation of resources so my crafty articles didn’t match very well with that blog.
-Hence the new crafty blog.
-I think it frees me up to be more creative on both blogs.
+I decided to start this blog because I am busy making lots of little Halloween cardboard houses to sell for the Head Start school we support for Christmas.
+I kept posting them on my "Green in Greenville" blog which was mostly about what I've done to make my home (and family member's homes) more energy efficient.
+I am very serious about energy efficiency and conservation of resources so my crafty articles didn't match very well with that blog.
+Hence this new paper crafting blog.
+It frees me up to be more creative.

-So for my first post I am going to post some photos of the Halloween cardboard houses, I hope you enjoy them.
-I’ve named every house and I’ll give you a little background on each one.
+For my first post I am going to show you photos of the Halloween cardboard houses I've already finished, I hope you enjoy them.
+Each house is named and I'll give you a little background on each one.
 They are listed below in roughly the order that I made them.
-I’ve got a total of 20 houses, though I’m not posting all of those in this post.
+I've got a total of 20 houses, though I'm not posting all of those in this post.
 (UPDATED May 2021 - I've probably made over 200 houses by now.)

 I call this house - 5 Gable Gothic.
 I think I did a much better job on the arches and the roof on this pattern.
 I like the arched windows too.
 This one also needs a base and decor.